 Plastisol ink is PVC based and, unlike water-based inks (discussed below), has no solvent.
 Like the UV ink used in graphic screen printing, it’s therefore referred to as a 100% solid ink system.
 Plastisol is thermoplastic; in other words, it’s necessary to heat the printed ink film to a temperature high enough (usually about 300 °F to 330°F) to cause the PVC resin and plasticizer to cross-link and solidify, or cure.

-It’s important to keep plastisol ink clean, since clean ink can be returned the original container for reuse.
+It’s important to keep plastisol ink clean since clean ink can be returned to the original container for reuse.

 Some customers and print shops prefer water-based inks over plastisol, because fabric printed with water-based inks, unlike plastisol inks, have a “soft hand” feel.
 This, in turn, is because water-based inks get embedded into the fabric, while plastisol inks sit on top.
 In addition, they are more environmentally friendly.
 Best of all, water-based inks don’t crack or fade.
 One thing to remember is that they work best on 100% cotton fabrics, lightweight and stretchy fabrics like rib and bamboo, and garments such as towels.

 Water-based inks are very transparent inks with a low opacity (brightness), which means that on light shirts the colors are bright, but not on dark colors.
 Some firms offer H.O. (high opacity) water-based inks which show better on dark-colored garments while maintaining the “soft hand” feel.

 So, is heat transfer or screen printing the better option?
-The best answer is that each serve their own purpose, so “it depends”.
+The best answer is that each serves its own purpose, so “it depends”.
 To summarize, if you’re doing a smaller job with complex designs, several different designs, or variable parts such as team member names or numbers, heat transfer is probably the best bet.
 On the other hand, if you are doing larger orders (especially ones with solid colors) screen printing is better.

 Whichever method–screen, heat transfer, or both you use for your jobs, OnSite All-In-One Business Management Software is specifically designed to handle the entire process.
 Learn more about how you can customize OnSite for your needs and sign up for a demo here.